Department of French & Francophone Studies

 Course offerings serve those with interest in French and Francophone literature, literary theory, and criticism, as well as those with interest in studying France and French-speaking countries from an interdisciplinary perspective.
 As the faculty teaches exclusively in French, a thorough knowledge of the language is required.
 Our courses adopt a variety of approaches, including literary studies, film and media studies, social history of ideas, and the study of politics and popular culture.

 Our program is known for its rigor.
 Unlike at universities and Ivy League institutions, faculty rather than graduate students teach our undergraduates in French.
 Study abroad in France or in another Francophone country is an integral part of our students’ training.
-Virtually all majors spend one semester abroad (see below).
+Virtually all majors and minors spend one semester abroad (see below).

-Often our graduates have chosen to double major, in political science, economics, anthropology, comparative literature, or in the natural sciences; some opt to minor or concentrate in a related field, such as art history or international economic relations.
+Often our graduates have chosen to double major, in political science, economics, anthropology, comparative literature, or in the natural sciences; some opt to minor or concentrate in a related field, such as art history or international relations.

 Learning Goals